AugurProject/augur-core/README.md

 	# rapid rbcr anytime to vote i'm alive if <60% of people vote after a few cycles or something
 	# profit msr
 	# max number of owners in a branch of rep.
+	# people should choose markets based on lower trading fee, more liquidity, and most volume

 ### Version 0.2 (Markets Upgrades):
-	# add support for categorical and scalar and multidimensional events
+	# add support for categorical and multidimensional events
+	# order by the dimensions
+	# allow settable trading fees
+	so categorical would just be a list of events, 1 dimension, states = numevents+1 multidimensional binary is just 1, event, 2, event, states = 2^k can also have multidimensional w/ scalars
+	or a multidimensional with a binary and a scalar multidimensional categorical
 	# salt hash vote mechanism
 	# fix strings
+	# .5 outcome needs to pay back money, and whoever provided liquidity gets 0 back

 ### AMSR:
 	# events exhaustive partition - 1 has to happen (can actually add a new event while market is running - can't delete events)